-- 5.4.1.2 The Department requires a Franchisee who, in accordance with the Franchise Agreement, will work with other train operators to plan overall service patterns and connecting services in a way that maximises passenger benefits to the greatest extent reasonably practicable. - 5.4.1.3 The Department requires a Franchisee who, from the timetable change date in December 2018 to the end of the Core Franchise Term, will (to the greatest extent practicable within the constraints of this ITT and of the railway infrastructure, taking account of committed enhancement schemes detailed in the Base Infrastructure Assumptions Document) provide sufficient capacity on all train services to accommodate the level of demand they have forecast in their Bid.
-For these purposes, "sufficient capacity" means that: - The rolling stock allocated to each service provides standard-class capacity measured in accordance with subsection 5.4.2(D) (which may include standing capacity during the Peaks only) that equals or exceeds the forecast standard class passenger loading throughout its journey; - ii.
-Where standing is forecast in the Peaks, passengers must not be required to stand for more than 20 minutes (or up to 22 minutes between Huddersfield and Leeds in either direction on services that operate nonstop between those stations in the Peaks); and - iii.
-Forecast loadings or Peak standing in excess of these requirements of up to a maximum of 10 passengers per carriage will nevertheless be regarded as meeting the requirement if, and only if, the Bidder demonstrates to the Department's satisfaction that it will, in practice, be possible to avoid those excess loadings or Peak standing by appropriate yield management techniques whose effects have not been modelled in the Bidder's loading forecasts (i.e. reducing availability of advance purchase fares on the overcrowded train and increasing availability on other services which have spare capacity and which operate between the same two points within an hour of the overcrowded service in question). - 5.4.1.4 The Department requires a Franchisee who will implement Initiatives that can reasonably be expected to increase rail's modal share for surface access to and from the principal airports within the Franchise area (including
+- 5.4.1.3 The Department requires a Franchisee who, from the timetable change date in December 2019 to the end of the core Franchise Term, will (to the greatest extent practicable within the constraints of this ITT and of the railway infrastructure, taking account of committed enhancement schemes detailed in the "Base Infrastructure Assumptions Document", provide sufficient capacity on all train services to accommodate the level of demand they have forecast in their Bid.
+For these purposes, "sufficient capacity" means that: - i.
+The rolling stock allocated to each service provides standard-class capacity measured in accordance with subsection 0(D) (which may include standing capacity during the Peaks only) that equals or exceeds the forecast standard class passenger loading at the critical load point; and - ii.
+Where standing is forecast in the Peaks, there is likely to be sufficient 'churn' that passengers should not be required to stand for more than 20 minutes.

+Forecast loadings or Peak standing in excess of these requirements of up to a maximum of 10 passengers per carriage will nevertheless be regarded as meeting the requirement if, and only if, the Bidder demonstrates to the Department's satisfaction that it will, in practice, be possible to avoid those excess loadings or Peak standing by appropriate yield management techniques whose effects have not been modelled in the Bidder's loading forecasts (i.e. reducing availability of advance purchase fares on the overcrowded train and increasing availability on other services which have spare capacity and which operate between the same two points within an hour of the overcrowded service in question).